Special reception needs of vulnerable groups

 Some local authorities, such as those with a port of entry and immigration control within their boundary, have become responsible for a disproportionate number of unaccompanied children, as the responsibility lies with the local authority where the child is first identified.
 When numbers started to rise in 2015-2016, particularly around the port of Dover, some local authorities, particularly Kent, reported that they were finding it difficult to look after them appropriately and asked other local authorities to offer placements for them.
 The Immigration Act 2016 included provision for the legal transfer of responsibility from the initial local authority to a second local authority that has volunteered to take over the care.
 Initially possible only in England; in 2018 the government extended it to Scotland, Wales and Northern Ireland.[31]
 Funding is provided to local authorities for the care of unaccompanied children and those who have left care but are still the responsibility of the local authority.[32]

-The situation continued in 2021, during which time the Refugee Council and others wrote to the Children’s Minister expressing concerns and urging action to resolve the issue[23].
+The situation continued in 2021, during which time the Refugee Council and others wrote to the Children’s Minister expressing concerns and urging action to resolve the issue.[35]
 Kent once again announced that it was no longer prepared to take unaccompanied children into its care.
-The government announced changes to the way the scheme would be run, in July 2021[24] but children were housed in hotels, outside of the local authority care system[25] and the scheme was made mandatory at the end of the year.[26]
-Further changes were made to the National Transfer Scheme in 2022 relating to the allocation and timings of transfers.[27]
-However, the use of hotels continued and was the subject of scrutiny by NGOs,[28] parliamentarians[29] and the Independent Chief Inspector of Borders and Immigration, whose inspection between March and May 2022 was assisted by Ofsted, which has responsibility for inspection and scrutiny of statutory services for children.
-The ICIBI report was damning of the principle of this arrangement and of the standard of care provided.[30]
-The Chief Inspector of Ofsted mentioned this issue in her annual speech to Children’s Services professionals.[31]
+The government announced changes to the way the scheme would be run in July 2021[36] but children were housed in hotels, outside of the local authority care system[37] and the scheme was made mandatory at the end of the year.[38]
+Further changes were made to the National Transfer Scheme in 2022 relating to the allocation and timings of transfers.[39]
+However, the use of hotels continued and was the subject of scrutiny by NGOs,[40] parliamentarians[41] and the Independent Chief Inspector of Borders and Immigration, whose inspection between March and May 2022 was assisted by Ofsted, which has responsibility for inspection and scrutiny of statutory services for children.
+The ICIBI report was damning of the principle of this arrangement and of the standard of care provided.
+Issues included a lack of security checks carried out on staff, lack of access to full education, only one hotel with an operational kitchen, nurses unable to prescribe basic medication.[42]
+The Chief Inspector of Ofsted mentioned this issue in her annual speech to Children’s Services professionals.[43]

-1,099 children were transferred in total in 2022.
-The total number of unaccompanied children seeking asylum children cared for by local authorities in England is published regularly.
-At the end of March 2022 this figure was 5,570 which is 7% of the total population of children cared for by local authorities in England.[32]
+The total number of unaccompanied children seeking asylum cared for by local authorities in England is published regularly.
+At the end of March 2023 this figure was 7,290 which is almost 9% of the total population of children cared for by local authorities in England.[46]
 An additional 110 are in the care of local authorities in Wales.
 The governments of Scotland and Northern Ireland do not publish statistics of this kind.

-Once appeal rights have been exhausted the care of young people over 18 is often limited to those for whom a withdrawal of support would breach their human rights.
+Once a claim has been refused and asylum appeal rights have been exhausted the care of young people over 18 is often limited to those for whom a withdrawal of support would breach their human rights.
 This tends to be a more minimal provision than that provided to other young people.
-Provisions of the Immigration Act 2016 will restrict further the support that local authorities can provide to those over 18 who are appeal rights exhausted but this has not yet been enacted.
+Provisions of the Immigration Act 2016 will restrict further the support that local authorities can provide to those over 18 who are appeal rights exhausted but this has not yet been enacted still in 2023.
+Those who have leave, as a refugee or otherwise, will receive assistance from the local authority in line with British citizens in the same situation, under the Children (Leaving Care) Act[47] which will include help with accessing housing.

 [1] Home Office, Healthcare needs and pregnancy dispersal policy, available at: http://bit.ly/1Vgcw9H.